-E. Assigning Issue Ratings To Instruments Other Than Equity Hybrids of insurance groups.
+E. Assigning Issue Ratings To Instruments Other Than Equity Hybrids

-202. This section addresses how to assign ratings to long-term nonpolicyholder obligations that are not deferrable or mandatorily convertible and are issued or guaranteed by insurers that are members

-- 203. Obligations with a guarantee that meets our rating substitution criteria are rated at the guarantor's level (if severally guaranteed: at the highest of all guarantors' ratings). - 204.
+- 202. This section addresses how to assign ratings to long-term nonpolicyholder obligations that are not deferrable or mandatorily convertible and are issued or guaranteed by insurers that are members of insurance groups. - 203.
+Obligations with a guarantee that meets our rating substitution criteria are rated at the guarantor's level (if severally guaranteed: at the highest of all guarantors' ratings). - 204.
 Obligations that do not benefit from such guarantees are rated according to paragraphs 205 to 210.
 Even if the ICR is supported by a parent, affiliate, or government, these paragraphs apply, since the ICR is weak-linked to each of these obligations in the first place. - 205.
-If the issuer is a holding company, its senior unsecured debt is rated at the ICR level.
-If the ICR is 'BBB-' or higher, junior debt is rated one notch below the ICR; if the ICR is 'BB+' or lower, junior debt is rated two notches below the ICR. - 206.
-If the issuer is an operating company, senior debt notching reflects typical policyholder seniority over financial lenders.
+If the issuer is a holding company and no recovery rating is assigned (otherwise paragraph 209 applies), its senior unsecured debt is rated at the ICR level.
+If the ICR is 'BBB-' or higher, junior debt is rated one notch below the ICR; if the ICR is 'BB+' or lower, junior debt is rated two notches below the ICR.

+- 206. If the issuer is an operating company and no recovery rating is assigned (otherwise paragraph 209 applies), senior debt notching reflects typical policyholder seniority over financial lenders.
 If the ICR on a company is 'BBB-' or higher, the company's junior and senior unsecured debts are rated one notch below the ICR.
 If the ICR is 'BB+' or lower, the company's junior and senior unsecured debts are rated two notches below the ICR.
 No notching applies in the rare jurisdictions (including the U.S.) where policyholders would not be senior to financial lenders.
 Similarly, no notching applies to very well-secured senior debt of insurers rated 'BB+' or lower. - 207.
 Junior obligation notching could be one notch less in rare cases where recovery prospects would be unusually strong; for example, if capitalization is likely to remain stronger in a default scenario than we usually expect. - 208.
 Senior secured debt is rated one notch higher than the ICR if holders benefit from asset securities that considerably enhance recovery.
 Such cases are expected to be rare when the ICR is 'B-' or higher. - 209.
-This paragraph has been deleted.
-See the Revisions And Updates section. - 210.
+If a recovery rating is assigned, the notching reflects the recovery rating according to "Recovery Ratings On The Debt Of Speculative-Grade Companies In The Insurance Sector," published on June 24, 2008. - 210.
 In all cases, the ICR is determined by applying this framework and the "Group Rating Methodology."
 For example, if a U.K. insurance group's GCP is 'a', typically the ICR on the holding company is 'BBB+'.
 Unless one of the previous paragraphs applies, the holding company's senior debt is rated 'BBB+' and its junior debt 'BBB'.
 In such a group, a core operating company's ICR is 'A' and its senior and junior debts are rated 'A-'.
-If the GCP was 'bbb-', these ratings would be, respectively, 'BB', 'BH', 'BB-', and 'BB+'.
+If the GCP was 'bbb-', these ratings would be, respectively, 'BB', 'BB+', 'BBB-', and 'BB+'.